Ducati Hypermotard: Hypermotard 1100 revisions

-The Evo features 50 mm Marzocchi forks and a Sachs rear shock, but the Evo SP features specially developed (1.2") taller 50 mm Marzocchi forks together with an Ohlins rear shock.
+The Evo features 50 mm Marzocchi forks and a Sachs rear shock, but the Evo SP features specially developed (1.2") taller 50 mm Marzocchi forks together with an Ohlins adjustable rear shock.
 The colour of the fork stanchions on both models is now black, the Evo SP also featuring a black DLC coating to the lower fork section.
-The Evo SP has a seat height of 875 mm and is deliberately the taller bike because Ducati say that racers were asking for more ground clearance.
+The Evo SP has a seat height of 875 mm and is deliberately a taller bike because Ducati say that racers were asking for more ground clearance.
 The Evo, and all previous Hypermotard 1100 models, has a seat height of 845 mm.
 To complement the increased ride height of the Evo SP, it features handlebars that sit 20 mm higher than those on the base model.
 The speedometer unit is now similar to that fitted to the Ducati Streetfighter, with white backlighting.

 The 2010 Hypermotard 1100 bikes are both considerably lighter than before, mainly due to the vacuum-cast engine casings, lighter crankshaft, flywheel and alternator, but the rear subframe has also been redesigned and both bikes carry some carbon fibre.
 The Evo SP gets the full complement of carbon fibre, as the 'S' model before it, but a rear hugger is now standard on the SP.
-The Evo model weighs 172 kg versus 171 kg for the Evo SP, the latter's cast alloy wheels making the difference.
+The Evo model weighs 172 kg versus 171 kg for the Evo SP, the latter's forged Marchesini alloy wheels making the difference.
 The Evo has Pirelli Diablo Rosso tyres and the Evo SP has Pirelli Diablo Supercorsa SP.
-As with last year's more expensive model, the SP comes with Ducati's DDA device/ software.
+The SP comes with Ducati's DDA device software.